langmead-lab/vargas/README.md

  Reads can be simulated with `vmatch sim`.
 Mutation error and Indel errors can be introduced (default 1%).
 Reads take random paths through the graph.
 To generate 1000 reads of length 100 and a 1% error rate from a graph:

  `vmatch sim -b GRAPH -n 1000 -l 100 -m 0.01 -i 0.01 > SIMREADS`

+ To target certain kinds of reads, a list of space delimited regular expressions can be provided with `-e`. `-n` reads will be genereated for each regular expression.
+Any reads that do not match the expression will be discarded.

 ### Aligning to the graph